course-details-portlet

 Course content

-The course builds on and continues knowledge, theories and values from PED 3041 or equivalent.
+The course builds on and continues knowledge and theory from PED 3041 or equivalent.

-The subject provides an overview of research-based knowledge and theories related to central tasks in the special educational support system in primary schools and pedagogical-psychological services (PPT), including identification of children and young people with special needs.
-A relational or holistic understanding, where children and young people with special needs are seen in the light of context and system, is emphasized throughout.
-Central themes are inclusive learning environments, learning difficulties as well as administration and expertise.
+The subject provides an overview of research-based knowledge and theories related to central tasks in the special educational support system in primary school and pedagogical-psychological service (PPT), including identification and follow-up of children and young people in need of special educational help.
+A consistent theme is a holistic understanding of children and young people's need for special educational help, where both individual and social contextual conditions are emphasized.
+Furthermore, the students are given the opportunity to reflect independently and critically about the support system's contribution to inclusion, with a focus on opportunities and barriers at both community, school and pupil level.
+Central themes are inclusive learning environments, students who face different learning challenges as well as administration and expertise.

 Learning outcome

-- The students have theoretical and research-based knowledge of the learning environment, and the importance of the learning environment for students' learning and development
+- has knowledge of the learning environment, and the importance of the learning environment for pupils' learning and development

-- The students have knowledge of the legal, administrative side of the field of special education practice, including expert work
+- has knowledge of the legal, administrative side of the special education field of practice, including expert work

-- Students can identify and reflect on ethical issues
+- can identify and reflect on legal and ethical issues in connection with administration and expertise.

 Learning methods and activities